 The ADS Thesis Awards aim to promote excellence in Data Science and AI from students at the Bachelor and Master level in all Amsterdam-based knowledge institutes.
-The call for nominations is now open!
-The deadline for nominations is

-The goals of the ADS Thesis Award are to:
+The goals of the awards:

 - Reward and champion high-quality thesis work;